Quotes by Maria Montessori

 “The hands are the instruments of man’s intelligence.”

-“The human hand allows the minds to reveal itself.”
+“The human hand allows the mind to reveal itself.”

 “Since it is through movement that the will realises itself, we should assist a child in his attempts to put his will into act.”